solidzone/mailmeteor-landing/_posts/2021-06-08-gmass-pricing.md

 og_image: https://mailmeteor.com/assets/img/opengraph/blog-gmass-pricing.jpg

 meta_date_published: 'June 8, 2021'
-meta_date_lastupdated: 'November 1, 2021'
+meta_date_lastupdated: 'November 16, 2021'
 published: true

 permalink: /blog/gmass-pricing
 ---

-If you want to send mass personalized emails with Gmail, you’ll need access to a Google mail merge extension that makes a mail merge in Gmail as simple, straightforward and hassle-free as possible.
+If you want to send mass personalized emails with Gmail, you’ll need access to a Google mail merge extension 1 makes a mail merge in Gmail as simple, straightforward and hassle-free as possible.

 GMass is just one of these extensions, using Gmail’s powerful email platform to send a large number of emails to your contact lists with the click of a button.

 But what exactly is GMass?
 Is it worth the money you’ll pay for the subscription?
 In this blog, we’re going to take a deep dive into the GMass extension, comparing it to other [Gmail marketing](/gmail-marketing) tools to help you make an informed decision about the best mail merge solution.

+**Note: on November 15th 2021, [GMass raised its pricing for all plans](https://www.gmass.co/blog/upcoming-price-changes/){:rel="nofollow noreferrer noopener"}.
+We have updated this blog article to review the latest changes introduced in GMass pricing.**

 ## What is GMass?